Emergency Transportation Information

-- Deer Park (HS/MS students only) - Pick up at SE Swensen Dr. & SE Leitz St. No elementary bus service for SE Swensen Dr. to TRES.
+- Deer Park (HS/MS students only) - Pick up at SE Swensen Dr. at the Woodland Townhomes.
+Elementary students - No bus service for SE Swensen Dr. to TRES.

 - Eagle Point (HS/MS only) - Pick up on Swenson Dr. SE at SE Vaughan St. (Across from TRES) OR SE Jacobia St. (west side of street, between Hancock Ave.
 SE and Snoqualmie Parkway)

 - Eagle Lake (HS/MS only) - Pick up at Fairway Ave.
 SE & SE Ridge St.